-Learning Resources Center: A unique learning service in a non-traditional environment providing audio-visual programs and resources for many courses.
-In addition, the center offers a variety of improvement programs in reading, study skills, and test-taking skills.
-People are there to help you in 204 Bessey Hall.
+Learning Resources Center: A unique learning service in a non-traditional environment providing self-instructional programs and resources for many courses.
+The center also offers a variety of improvement programs in reading, study skills, and test-taking skills.
+Staff are there to help you in 204 Bessey Hall.
 Hours: Monday through Thursday, 8 a.m.-9 p.m. and Friday, 8 a.m.-5 p.m.
-Call 355-2365 to schedule an appointment.
+Call 355-2365 for an appointment.